 Extracurricular Activities and Personal Interests:

-Grant is a certified “Bones For Life” instructor and trainer with Ruthy Alon, Senior Feldenkrais Trainer and creator of BFL, a movement education program.
+Grant is a Bones For Life Instructor and Trainer having studied with Ruthy Alon, Senior Feldenkrais Trainer and creator of BFL, a movement education program.
 Certified in 2003.

 Grant is a current member of The Alaska Chapter of the American Massage Therapy Association and was member of the State Chapter Board of Directors from 1991 until 1999, serving as President for several years.

 He coached Alyeska Mighty Mites from 1983 until 1998.

 Grant enjoyed teaching yoga classes in Girdwood, Bird Creek and Anchorage from 1986 until 2002.